There is nothing wrong with monetizing your blog provided you do it in a manner that benefits your readers and does not compromise you ethically.

 While researching this post I found Magazines Affiliate which offers commissions higher than any I received from similar programs at Commission Junction (CJ).
 CJ is popular because they were one of the first major affiliate management companies and are known for collecting from their advertisers and paying their affiliates consistently.

-I had hoped Affiliate Scout would have reviews of the affiliate programs I wanted to evaluate.
-While they are often listed most of the time there are no actual reviews.
 I will continue to seek out the most timely, accurate affiliate review sites and share them here.
 In the meantime, here are the major programs similar to Commission Junction:

 - Commission Junction